Homemade Pumpkin Pie from Scratch

 Cinnamon, ginger, nutmeg and cloves.
 Instead of using the individual ingredients in this recipe, you can use 2 1/4 teaspoons of pumpkin pie spice.

 Pumpkin pie is a classic dessert for Thanksgiving and while I love this recipe, I encourage you to try bourbon sweet potato pie.
 It’s similar to pumpkin pie, but the texture and bourbon flavor take it to a different level.
-If you’re looking for more pie recipes, check out my mom’s homemade apple pie or my favorite pecan pie!
-If you want more pumpkin, make my pumpkin cupcakes with cinnamon cream cheese frosting.
+If you’re looking for classic pie recipes, check out my mom’s homemade apple pie or my favorite pecan pie!
+For more pumpkin, make my pumpkin cupcakes with cinnamon cream cheese frosting.
 When you make one of my recipes, be sure to tag @ifyougiveablondeakitchen on social media and I will feature my favorites on Instagram!

 Pumpkin Pie from Scratch